exrhizo/cql_data_integration/README.md

 You can read the associated paper which discusses the *science example* in more depth and application of this technology to addressing data-sharing challenges in computational science [here](https://doi.org/10.1016/j.commatsci.2019.04.002) or on [arXiv](https://arxiv.org/abs/1903.10579).

+## Ontological fragments prototype

+A preliminary `ontological_fragments` module provides Pydantic models for representing partial ontologies and tagging pandas DataFrames with this metadata.

 ## Footnotes

 <a name="myfootnote1">1</a>: This ID is only for internal bookkeeping and should not be part of the model (all IDs should be interchangeable with any other unique identifier).